albertonoys/M5PORKCHOP/README.md

 ----[ 3.1 - OINK Mode

-    This is why you're here.
-Press 'O' and watch your pig go feral.
+    this is why you're here. press 'O' and watch your pig go feral.

-    The hunt begins.
-Your piglet drops into promiscuous mode and starts hopping channels like a crackhead at a frequency buffet.
-Every beacon, every probe, every EAPOL frame gets slurped into its pink little brain.
+    the hunt begins. your piglet drops into promiscuous mode and starts hopping channels like a crackhead at a frequency buffet. every beacon, every probe, every EAPOL frame gets slurped into its pink little brain.

-    During LOCKING phase, pig now displays 18 characters of the target network name.
-More letters = more context.
-Helps when hunting networks with descriptive SSIDs like "COFFEESHOP_GUEST_5G" instead of truncated mystery.
-We had 10 chars of headroom.
-We took 4.
-Left 6 for safety.
-    Restraint is weakness but crashes are worse.
+    during LOCKING phase, pig now displays 18 characters of the target network name. more letters = more context. helps when hunting networks with descriptive SSIDs like "COFFEESHOP_GUEST_5G" instead of truncated mystery. we had 10 chars of headroom. we took 4. left 6 for safety. restraint is weakness but crashes are worse.

-    What you get:
+    what you get:

         * 802.11 channel surfing - all 13 channels, no rest for the wicked
         * Raw packet capture - everything the radio can hear